raspberrypilearning/creating-resources/markdown.md

 Markdown is easy to write, there's not much to learn to get going, and you get instant visual representation of simple formatted works.

+As stated in the [markdown project's philosophy](http://daringfireball.net/projects/markdown/syntax#philosophy):

+> Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
+>
+> Readability, however, is emphasized above all else.
+A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

 Using Markdown in a repository on GitHub allows changes to be managed as the contents evolve.
 Every revision can be returned to at any point, and it is easy to view a visual difference between any two revisions.

-Multiple collaborators can work on the same piece of work, and changes by contributors can be managed by the author or owners of the repository.

 ## Markdown basics